amirouche/SEED/R-1RK.md

 be no symbols reachable from it.

 Matching of a formal parameter tree t to an object o in an environment e proceeds recursively as follows.
 If the matching process fails, an error is signaled.

-• If t is a symbol, then t is bound to o in e.
+- If t is a symbol, then t is bound to o in e.

-• If t is `#ignore`, no action is taken.
+- If t is `#ignore`, no action is taken.

-• If t is nil, then o must be nil (else matching fails).
+- If t is nil, then o must be nil (else matching fails).

-• If t is a pair, then o must be a pair (else matching fails).
-The car of t is matched

-to the car of o in e, and the cdr of t is matched to the cdr of o in e.
+- If t is a pair, then o must be a pair (else matching fails).
+The car of t is matched to the car of o in e, and the cdr of t is matched to the cdr of o in e.

-Rationale:
+> Rationale:
+>

-In R5RS Scheme, define can only be used in certain contexts.
-No attempt was made in Kernel to imitate this context-sensitivity, as it was considered philosophically incompatible with making the $define! combiner first-class.
+> In R5RS Scheme, define can only be used in certain contexts.
+No

-Formal parameter trees were first developed for Kernel's $vau operative (§4.10.3), as a generalization of the formal parameter lists of Scheme's lambda operative.
-Formal parameter trees are permitted uniformly in every situation (G1 of §0.1.2) where a definiend is given, i.e., where binding is specified.11 By empowering versatile interaction between the separately versatile devices of pair-based data structures and first-class environments,
+> attempt was made in Kernel to imitate this context-sensitivity, as
+> it was considered philosophically incompatible with making the
+> $define! combiner first-class.
+>
+> Formal parameter trees were first developed for Kernel's $vau
+> operative (§4.10.3), as a generalization of the formal parameter
+> lists of Scheme's lambda operative.
+Formal parameter trees are
+> permitted uniformly in every situation (G1 of §0.1.2) where a
+> definiend is given, i.e., where binding is specified.[11]
+By
+> empowering versatile interaction between the separately versatile
+> devices of pair-based data structures and first-class environments,
+> the uniform generalization of definiends expands the practical
+> versatility of both.
+A case in point —as well as a notable effect in
+> its own right— is the convergence of consequences by which uniform
+> generalized definiends in Kernel eliminate the motivation for one of
+> the more semantically baroque features of many Lisps: so-called
+> "multiple-value returns".

-11For the natural-linguistically curious: The suffix -end in English mathematical terms such as addend, dividend, etc., is a simple shortening of the Latin gerundive suffix -endum.
+[11] For the natural-linguistically curious: The suffix -end in English mathematical terms such as addend, dividend, etc., is a simple shortening of the Latin gerundive suffix -endum.
 From addere to add, addendum thing to be added; from subtrahere to take away, subtrahendum